gersteinlab/shiny-dim-reduction/README.md

 ## Performing Reduction

-To generate dimensionality reduction workflows, please perform the following steps:
+For each application that you intend to create, you should have a single corresponding dimensionality reduction workflow.
+To set up these workflows, please perform the following steps in RStudio:

 * Navigate to "File" -> "New Project..." -> "Version Control" -> "Git"
 * Set the URL to https://github.com/gersteinlab/shiny-dim-reduction.git
 * Name the Project Directory and select the parent directory.
 * Press "Create Project" and wait for the project to open.
-* To set up the workflow, open the project, open "install.R", and source the file.
+* To install necessary packages, open "install.R", and source the file.

 During installation, the following warning(s) can be safely ignored:
 ```
 Your CPU supports instructions that this TensorFlow binary was not compiled to use ...
 ```

+Once installation completes, you will need to designate a folder for storing your workflows, which we will call the workflows folder.
+The desired folder should be initially empty.
+To set the empty folder as your workflows folder, you will need to open "workflows.R" and source the file.
+You will be prompted to enter a directory path and should enter the path of your empty folder.
+After doing so, we strongly recommend against modifying the folder through methods not listed below.
+You will subsequently be given an interactive prompt to change your workflows folder, open an existing workflow, or create a new workflow.
+If you move the workflows folder to a new location, you will need to change your workflows folder in the prompt so that it can be found by the project.

 <a name="aws-integration"/>